ericvprice/rubric/README.md

 ### Engines

 Engines are created from rules and apply them to one or several input objects and potentially an output object.
 Synchronous engines run their rules sequentially as determined by their dependency ordering.
-Asynchronous engines can execute in parallel, automatically determining what rules can be run in parallel given their dependencies, and process items in parallel as well, and allow for asynchronous rule operations.
+Asynchronous engines can execute in parallel, automatically determining what rules can be run in parallel given their dependencies, and can process items in parallel as well, while allowing for asynchronous rule operations.
+Probabilistic engines execute their rules based on a probability returned by the rule instead of a hard binary choice.

 ### Engine Contexts

-Engine contexts act as a holder of convenient properties about the engine current executing and as a per-execution temporary object stash where rules can loosely communicate with each other.
+Engine contexts act as a holder of convenient properties about the engine current executing and as a per-execution temporary object stash for caching and loose communicate among rules.
 When using parallelized processing in asynchronous engines, the rule execution order is not guaranteed unless dependency relationships specify them: be aware of possible race conditions when dealing with the context.

 ### Rules

-Rules come in three type, in both synchronous and asynchronous varieties.
+Rules come in potentially three types, for all engine types.
 Engines will execute the rules in this order, and all rules of one type are executed before the next type is run:

 1) Preprocessing rules are conditionally applied to an input object.
 2) Processing rules conditionally apply an input object to the output object.